When was Bill Clinton born?

 Clinton was raised in Arkansas by his mother.
 His father was a traveling salesman.
-He died in an accident while his wife was about 6 months pregnant.
+He died in an accident while his wife was about six months pregnant.
 To secure a good life for her son, his mom left her newborn with her parents so she could attend nursing school.

-He moved to Hot Springs, Arkansas with his mother and her new husband in 1950.
-He took on the last name of his step-father when he was 15.
+He moved to Hot Springs, Arkansas, with his mother and her new husband in 1950.
+He took on the last name of his stepfather when he was 15.
 Clinton describes living in that home as very difficult.
 His stepfather gambled often and drank heavily.
 He often abused his wife and children during violent outbursts.

 Hobbies and Interests

-He met President Kennedy in 1963 when he got to go to the White House as a student senator.
-He also remembers hearing the speech I Have a Dream by Martin Luther King around the same time.
+He met President Kennedy in 1963 when he visited the White House as a student senator.
+He also remembers hearing the speech “I Have a Dream” by Martin Luther King around the same time.

-Clinton completed his education at a variety of prestigious colleges.
-He started his education at Georgetown University and then moved on to University College.
+President Clinton completed his education at a variety of prestigious colleges.
+He started his education at Georgetown University and then moved to University College.
 His advanced courses were taken at Yale Law School and Oxford.
 He was able to get into college with various scholarships and leadership programs.

-However, it is noted he actually was part of protests against the war during his time at Oxford.
+However, it is noted he was part of protests against the war during his time at Oxford.
 He openly wrote letters about his opposition to the war and what it stood for.

-He eventually did register for the draft but his number was never called to serve.
-Even so, many critics tried to keep him out of office during his first presidential campaign.
+He eventually did register for the draft, but his number was never called to serve.
+Even so, many critics used his initial avoidance of the draft against him during his first presidential campaign.
 They fought dirty, calling him unpatriotic and focusing on his lack of support for the Vietnam War.

 Hillary Clinton and Family Life

-They relocated to Texas and California for periods of time.
+They relocated to Texas and California for periods.
 This allowed them both to work on different political campaigns at the time.
 Their only child, Chelsea Clinton, was born in 1980.
-Hillary Clinton has also had a lengthy political career herself.
-She was been a Senator and Secretary of State.
+Hillary Rodham Clinton has also had a lengthy political career herself.
+She has been a Senator and Secretary of State.

 The Road to the Presidency

 The first was from 1979 to 1981 and again from 1983 until 1992.
-During his time in these roles, people took notice of his abilities.
+During his time in these roles, people took notice of Governor Clinton and his abilities.
 He is credited for significant improvements to the Arkansas education system.

 Philosophy as President